Call automation for data driven teams | FreJun

 What is Cloud Telephony?

-Cloud telephony, also known as cloud calling, is Unified Communication as a Service(UCaaS).
-A typical cloud telephony platform offers voice communication services along with a host of other features.
-UCaaS has started to replace most of the conventional enterprise phone systems, such as a Private Branch Exchange (PBX), due to its drawbacks, including scalability issues and high maintenance.
+Cloud telephony, also known as cloud calling, delivers Unified Communication as a Service (UCaaS).
+A typical cloud telephony platform provides voice communication services along with various other features.
+Businesses are increasingly adopting UCaaS to replace conventional enterprise phone systems, such as Private Branch Exchange (PBX), due to its scalability challenges and high maintenance requirements.

 Cloud telephony eliminates these drawbacks as it doesn’t employ any hardware.
 Also, since the calls are made through the internet, there are minimal signal fluctuations and downtime as compared to the traditional phone systems.

-How is cloud telephony different from VoIP calling?
+How is Cloud Telephony Different from VoIP Calling?

 To the unversed, VoIP is short for Voice over Internet Protocol.
 It allows you to make audio and video calls over the internet connection instead of your regular landline connection.
 In other words, if you just have an active internet connection, you can subscribe to a VoIP connection and start making high-quality video and audio calls without any interruption.
 VoIP converts your phone calls into data packets that are transmitted over the internet.
 You can even use ethernet cables to make a VoIP call if you do not have a reliable WIFI connection.